 The seven Brunnstrom stages were developed in the 1960s by Swedish physical therapist Signe Brunnstrom as a framework to understand motor recovery.

 The Brunnstrom approach is unique because of how it views spasticity (muscle stiffness) and involuntary muscle movement.
 Instead of seeing these as symptoms to fight, the Brunnstrom approach views them as part of the recovery process and utilizes them to aid recovery.

 As you dig into each phase of the Brunnstrom stages of stroke recovery, you’ll see how some symptoms, which are often viewed as problematic, can actually signify recovery.
 This can keep motivation high and trigger a virtuous cycle where more motivation causes survivors to work harder and result in more recovery.

 Stage 1: Flaccidity

-Passive exercises also help minimize spasticity, which is discussed in the next stage.
-Proper positioning of the flaccid limbs is also very important, so have a therapist in the hospital educate you about this.
+Proper positioning of flaccid limbs is also very important, so have a therapist in the hospital educate you regarding this, too.

 Stage 2: Spasticity Appears

 Quick Summary: Spasticity involves muscle stiffness after stroke, and it’s actually a sign of recovery because it’s an improvement from flaccidity where the muscles have no tone at all.